-Transcranial Magnetic Stimulation as a Treatment of Depression and Other Psychiatric and Neurologic Disorders
+Transcranial Magnetic Stimulation as a Treatment of Depression and Other Psychiatric/Neurologic Disorders

-Transcranial magnetic stimulation (TMS) of the brain may be considered medically necessary for the treatment of Major Depression when one of the following criteria are met:
+Transcranial magnetic stimulation (TMS) of the brain may be considered medically necessary for the treatment of Major Depressive Disorder (unipolar depression) when one of the following criteria are met:

 Transcranial magnetic stimulation (TMS) is a non-invasive method of delivering electrical stimulation to the brain.
 A magnetic field is delivered through the skull, where it induces electric currents that affect neuronal function.
 Repetitive TMS (rTMS) is being evaluated as a treatment of depression and other psychiatric/neurologic brain disorders.